Skip to main content

 5. Don’t conduct any transaction involving personal information while using a public (or unsecured) network

-“This advice is less specifically about scams and more about online safety overall,” Waterman said.
+“This advice is less specifically about scams and more about online safety overall,” Johnston said.
 “Public networks are crawling with scammers just waiting to intercept your passwords, bank account numbers, and other sensitive information so they can use it later to steal your money or identity.
 And it doesn’t require them to fool you into giving it up.
 They just take it.”

 If you often rely on public WiFi and need to make purchases, log in to your financial institution, check your medical record, or other activity involving personal information, consider setting up a virtual private network (VPN) to protect yourself.
 Otherwise, wait to do these things until your internet access is firewalled (secure).